Find and replace in project

 You can search for usages of a symbol in your whole project or in a scope that you set.

-Select a code element for which you want to find usages.
+Select the symbol for which you want to find usages.
 Note that you can extend your search to file usages as well.

 Check the results in the Find tool window.

 You can also pull out the results from the previous Find Usages actions.
-From the main menu, select and the usage query in question.
+Go to and the usage query.